friedpies/kelpie-pocket-synth/readme.md

 The device firmware is written in C++ using the Arduino framework.
 The main entrypoint is `/src/main.cpp`.
 The directory structure is as follows:

+*TODO: THE PROJECT STRUCTURE HAS BEEN UPDATED on April 12, 2020 The diagram below is no longer accurate

 ```
 .
 ├── LICENSE